georust/rinex/rinex-cli/README.md

 ## Positioning (RTK)

-`rinex-cli` integrates a position solver that will resolve the user location the best it can, from the provided RINEX context.
-This mode in requested with `-r` or `--rtk`
+`rinex-cli` integrates a position solver that will resolve the radio receiver location the best it can, by post processing the provided RINEX context.
+This mode in requested with `-r` or `--rtk` and is turned off by default.

 To learn how to operate the solver, refer to [the dedicated page](doc/rtk.md).